MichaelAcostaDeveloper/MichaelAcostaDeveloper/README.md

 - 👋 Hi, I’m @MichaelAcostaDeveloper
-- 👀 I’m interested in solve tech problems about data, develop and science.
+- 👀 I’m interested in order to solve tech problems about data, develop and science.
 - 🌱 I’m currently learning javascript, css, html, android, flutter and python.
 - 💞️ I’m looking to collaborate on technology industries, data science, web development.
 - 📫 How to reach me: I am in social networking: